postgrespro/pg_probackup/Documentation.md

 Since pg_probackup needs to read cluster files directly, pg_probackup must be started on behalf of an OS user that has read access to all files and directories inside the data directory (PGDATA) you are going to back up.

-Depending on whether you are going to use autonomous or archive backup strategies, Postgres Pro cluster configuration will differ, as specified in the sections below.
+Depending on whether you are going to use autonomous or archive backup strategies, PostgreSQL cluster configuration will differ, as specified in the sections below.
 To back up the database cluster from a standby server or create PTRACK backups, additional setup is required.
 For details, see the section called “PTRACK Backup” and the section called “Backup from Standby”.

 ##### Setting up Autonomous Backups

 To set up the cluster for autonomous backups, complete the following steps:
 - Grant the REPLICATION privilege to the backup role:

-    `ALTER ROLE backup WITH REPLICATION;`
+        ALTER ROLE backup WITH REPLICATION;
 - In the pg_hba.conf file, allow replication on behalf of the backup role.
-- Modify the postgresql.conf configuration file of the Postgres Pro server, as follows:
+- Modify the postgresql.conf configuration file of the PostgreSQL server, as follows:
     - Make sure the max_wal_senders parameter is set high enough to leave at least one session available for the backup process.
     - Set the *wal_level* parameter to be *replica* or higher.